 Companies looking to grow will spend more on search engine marketing than those looking to sustain their place in the SERPs.
 Speed is also a factor.
 You’ll spend more if you have a three-month goal versus a longer-term goal.

-Yadegar offers advice for startups racing through the marketing budget
+Yadegar offers advice for startups racing through the marketing budget:

 “[I] would recommend pacing things out to better manage investment costs.
-[You] could also dabble with paid social to promote content as we wait for it to rank.”
+[You] could also dabble with paid social media to promote content as we wait for it to rank.”

 Marketing priorities and strengths